Our Posthuman Future

 • The bottom-up paradigm is based on the atomically precise fabrication of entities of increasing size.
 It is the domain of macromolecular and supramolecular chemistry (dendrimers, engineered DNA, etc.) and of cluster and surface physics (epitaxy, self-assembly, etc.).

 Mesoscopic materials form the subset of nanostructured materials for which the nanoscopic scale is large compared with the elementary constituents of the material, i.e. atoms, molecules, or the crystal lattice.
 For the specific property under consideration, these materials can be described in terms of continuous, homogeneous media on scales less than that of the nanostructure.
-The term "mesoscopic" is often reserved for electronic transport phenomena in systems structured on scales below the phase-coherence length Af, of the carriers.
+The term "mesoscopic" is often reserved for electronic transport phenomena in systems structured on scales below the phase-coherence length A

 [1] This obvious reference to the title of the well-known Fukuyama paper seemed the most appropriate to express the intent of this paper.
 Cf.: Fukuyama, Francis (2002), Our Posthuman Future.
 Consequences of the Biotechnology Revolution.